-We walked the lined paths of the center and found some low bushes that were completely covered with these terrestrial snails, quite different from the vertical snails common to suburban lawns and gardens here in southern California.
+We walked the lined paths of the center and found some low bushes completely covered with terrestrial snails.
+Terrestrial snails differ from the garden snails common to suburban lawns and gardens here in southern California.
 Those land snails feature a brownish shell with the spiral all in one plane.
-These more marine snails are quite pale with subtly beautiful brownish to black marking, darker at the larger end of the spiral, suggesting that they bleach out with age.
+These marine snails are quite pale with subtly beautiful brownish to black marking.
+They are darker at the larger end of the spiral, suggesting that they bleach out with age.
 The spiral of their shells comes to a low point on one end, so they are flatly pyramidal in shape, with a heavy lip at the opening to the shell.
 Once noticed, you suddenly realize that these snails are everywhere all over that vegetation.

 Northern Rough-winged Swallows

 We proceeded upstream in the bay, eventually arriving at Big Canyon Pond.
 There, we hoped